 People with small children that have not been potty trained or family members that suffer from incontinence should think about purchasing waterproof pillow protectors.
 They can provide an extra line of defence against urine and the unsightly brownish stains they can leave on your mattress and pillows.
 Instead of washing or replacing pillows every time accidents happen, a pillow protector can be washed, dried and reused.

 Compared to buying new pillows, pillow protectors are inexpensive.
 A pair of high-quality, quilted pillow protectors retail for ~£10 in most department stores.
 Replacing pillows, on the other hand, is more costly.

-Dust mites are a big problem for sensitive individuals suffering from allergies or respiratory disease.
+Dust mites are a big problem for sensitive individuals suffering from allergies or respiratory diseases.
 Dust mites love to eat dead human skin cells that we shed daily.
 That is why they like to congregate on your bed sheets, pillows, mattresses and towels.
-Dust mite poop causes allergic reactions such as sneezing, wheezing and runny nose.
+Dust mite poop causes allergic reactions such as sneezing, wheezing and a runny nose.
 If you have a pillow protector, you can protect the pillow so that dead skin cells and dust mites do not accumulate.
 A pillow protector will help you manage your allergy symptoms better.

-Pillow protectors are the practical solution for busy homemakers.
+Pillow protectors are a practical solution for busy homemakers.
 If you don’t have time to air or launder your pillows, pillow protectors can keep them fresh longer.
 They are also easier to clean and maintain compared to your pillows.
 Pillow protectors don’t need a separate wash cycle as pillows do.
 Just toss them into your regular laundry load or along with other bed linen.
 Pillow protectors are a practical and inexpensive way to promote quality sleep and contribute to a healthy sleeping environment.